 Library Media Services has multiple spaces for class use, group media viewing, studying, and the creation and editing of audiovisual projects.
-To reserve a room please use the reservation form here.
+To reserve a room please use the room request form.
 Faculty and instructors using audiovisual programs for class instruction are given priority access.
-Students may only reserve rooms in advance if part of a campus-recognized group.
 If you would like to use our spaces for a large event such as a conference please contact Carleton Jackson.

 The floor of Library Media Services has 14 Dell PCs and 10 production iMacs with editing software.
-There are two high speed laser black and white printers and one cannon multifunction color printer/scanner.
-40 DVD/VHS campus cable connected TV’s reside on the floor as well as TV’s with the ability of playing Laserdisk, U-matic, and region locked VHS and DVD’s.
-Two Cinescan machines on the floor provide an easy method for viewing our extensive 16mm collection.
+There are two multifunctioning laser printers that print both black and white.
+Both printers have scanning and copying capabilities.
+40 DVD/VHS campus cable connected TVs reside on the floor as well as TVs with the ability of playing Laserdisc, U-matic, and region locked VHS and DVDs.
+The Cinescan machine on the floor provides an easy method for viewing our extensive 16mm collection.
 There are 13 tables that seat four and 4 tables that seat six for group study.

-The service desk at Library Media Services is the service point for checking out material from our research or circulating collections and is a place to get further information about our services including External Loans, ELMS Course Media Reserves, In Library Reserves, Media Rooms, Equipment, and Suggestions For Material.
+The service desk at Library Media Services is the service point for checking out material from our collection and is a place to get further information about our services.

 Flexible Instructional Rooms

-Rooms H & J are equipped with a dual boot (Windows 7 & OSX) production iMac and an audiovisual cabinet with region free DVD, VHS and Laserdisc video players all of which are connected through a dual high definition projector set up that allows for media and instructional material to be displayed side by side.
+Rooms H & J are equipped with an OSX production iMac and an audiovisual cabinet with region free DVD, VHS and Laserdisc video players all of which are connected through a dual high definition projector set up that allows for media and instructional material to be displayed side by side.
 Seats approximately 60 using a flexible table and chair set up that can be arranged in multiple different learning styles.
 Please use this form for reservations.

 Rooms F & G are dedicated production rooms for the creation and editing of all things audiovisual.
 In each room is a state of the art 27” iMac equipped with an array of editing software.
-A list off all the editing software can be found here.
-In addition to editing software there is equipment that can be borrowed from the reference desk for the aid in creation or editing of audiovisual projects.
-A full list of the equipment can be found here.
+In addition to editing software, there is equipment that can be borrowed from the reference desk for aid in the creation or editing of audiovisual projects.

 Group Viewing and Study

-Rooms C, D, and E are small group viewing rooms with the capacity to fit approximately 16 people.
+Rooms C, D, and E are small group viewing rooms that can comfortably fit 8 people, with the capacity to fit approximately 16.
 In each room is a 32 inch 1080p LCD TV with the ability to playback DVD, VHS, and Laserdisc and can be reserved for group viewings here.
 Additionally in each room is a 27” iMac with a full array of production software for the creation and editing of audiovisual projects.
-The rooms may also be used for group study on a first come first serve basis and priority will be given to those needing the room for either group viewing or the creation or editing of audiovisual projects.
+The rooms may also be used for group study.
+Priority will be given to those needing the room for either group viewing or the creation or editing of audiovisual projects, and students using the room for group study may be asked to leave if a higher priority group needs to use the space.
+During finals, room use will be restricted to groups of three or more, or students working on audiovisual projects.